dppdppd/The-Boardgame-Insert-Toolkit/README.md

 #### `LID_LABELS_BORDER_THICKNESS`
 value is expected to be a number, and determines the thickness of the lid label border.
 Default is 0.3 mm

+#### `LID_STRIPE_WIDTH`
+value is expected to be a number, and determines the thickness of the lines in the striped grid behind the label.
+Default is 0.5 mm

+#### `LID_STRIPE_SPACE`
+value is expected to be a number, and determines the spacing of the lines in the striped grid behind the label.
+Default is 1.0 mm

 #### `LID_HEIGHT`
 value is expected to be a number, and determines whether how deep the lid is.
 Default is 1mm for inset lids, and 2mm for cap lids.